 Every insurance provider has a surcharge schedule.
 It explains when rates can go up.
 Always check the surcharge schedule of your insurance company.
 It will let you know when your rates may go up.
 Unfortunately, an insurance company with favorable rates may have unfavorable penalties in surcharges.

 If you have been in an accident, you should seek the help of Los Angeles car accident attorneys.
 El Dabe Ritter Trial Lawyers offers exemplary representation all over California.
-If you are looking for Los Angeles car accident attorneys that are professional and experienced, contact us today and we will give you a free consultation.
+If you are looking for Los Angeles car accident attorneys that are professional and experienced, contact us today to schedule a free consultation and receive the compensation you deserve.